bonina/bonina.github.io/_posts/software/2020/2020-05-12-manually -update-intel-graphics-drivers.md

 published: true
 ---

 The release timeline and availability of drivers in the Windows' update catalog is usually slow as snails, sometimes even lacking altogether.
 Remarkably Microsoft's own devices are not immune to this.
 For example, the Surface Go 1 was released back in August 2018 but only in December 2019 saw its first Intel's graphics drivers update automatically pushed by Windows Update.
-Updates with associated optimizations are especially crucial to a device that has a more limited CPU and that greatly benefits from improvements to its integrated GPU that can and will properly hardware accelerate 4K video from popular sources (YouTube/Netflix/local video files) offloading the CPU (since by itself is unable to, in a case of software acceleration).
+Updates with associated optimizations are especially crucial to devices that have a more limited CPU, specially the ones that greatly depend from its integrated GPUs to properly accelerate 4K video from popular sources (YouTube/Netflix/local video files) offloading resources.

 In the meantime, Intel released countless public updates for that particular iGPU (HD 615) to the rate of approximately once every 2/3 months, fixing bugs, improving the package optimization for newly released software, and even new features such as a completely new Graphics Command Center built from the ground up.